gtrdp/ds2015/README.md

 - Detects when the leader goes down.
 [OK]
 - Detect if the resource is not on the list.
 [OK]
 - Reject any incoming request if there is no server running.
 [OK]

+**Client**
+- Client is able to switch to other LS if the assigned LS is down.
+- Client is able to detect that there is no LS running up.

 **Architecture**
 - LS is the main hub, for the dynamic discovery of hosts.